stemmlerjs/UnitGraphTS/README.md

 ## About

+This project is maintained by myself, Khalil Stemmler, [@stemmlerjs](https://twitter.com/stemmlerjs).

 UnitGraphTypescript is MIT licenced, so have fun with it!

-Thank you to the original author, Keith Horwood @ [@keithwhor](http://twitter.com/keithwhor) for putting together the original version of this useful library.
+Thank you to the original author, Keith Horwood, [@keithwhor](https://twitter.com/keithwhor) for putting together the original version of this useful library.